-There is a difference between ‘Trust income’ within the taxation legislation.
+There is a difference between ‘Trust income’ in the taxation legislation.
 Net income of the Trust estate is the taxable income of the Trust.
 A beneficiary is entitled to the Trust income.
 But they are taxed, instead, on the net income.

 Your Deed of Variation allows you to:

-- define Trust income appropriately; and
+- define Trust income appropriately, and

 - make valid distributions.